nucypher/nucypher/docs/source/pre_application/cloud_provider_tutorial.rst

     *** Local backups containing sensitive data may have been created. *** Backup data can be found here: /SOME_PATH//nucypher-ops/configs/ibex/nucypher/remote_worker_backups/

-This tells us the location of several config files and helpfully prints the ip of our newly created node (you can also see this on the Digital Ocean dashboard).
+This tells us the location of several config files and helpfully prints the IP address of our newly created node (you can also see this on the Digital Ocean dashboard).
-Let's `ssh` into it and look at the logs:
+Let's ``ssh`` into it and look at the logs:

 .. code-block:: bash